 In addition, SignRequest sends the hash codes of the document and signing log by email after all parties have signed and keeps a log of these hash codes.

-If requested, the documents can also be sealed with SignRequest’s digital certificate.
+All documents are also sealed with SignRequest’s digital certificate.

 There are two laws that establish the legality of electronic signatures in the United States.